 Rocher is a rock-solid fun font family that has been made to feel like stone.
 If you take a closer look though, you'll see that there's nothing obviously stoney about the design.
 That's because the creators used rounded edges and the right amount of roughness to make sturdy letterforms that feel like stone, but don't resort to cliches like cracks and rubble.
-Buy it for £43.99.
+Buy individual styles from £20.99.

 Taking its inspiration from the life and work of Miles Davis, Masqualero is at the classy end of the fun font spectrum.
 Designed by Monotype, this dual-natured serifed typeface packs the flair of Davis' electric funk and rock sounds.
-It can be yours to own and use for £169.
+It can be yours to own and use from £13.99 for individual styles.

 If you're familiar with the delightfully bubbly Konga Pro font that was released in 2012, you'll love the more rough and ready version: Konga Rock.
-Dotted with little stylish imperfections, Konga Rock has a screenprinted feel that is sure to give your projects a handmade feel.
-Grab the complete family for £64.10.
+Dotted with little stylish imperfections, Konga Rock has a screenprinted look that is sure to give your projects a handmade feel.

 Just like Masqualero, the Argö typeface is a fun font that veers towards the sophisticated.
 Initially designed as an Art Deco display font, Argö is a serif typeface whose horizontal lines have been replaced with Medieval-style ascenders to create greater flow and versatility.
 It can be yours for just $30.

-The geometric Quarz 974 takes its inspiration from simple lines and triangles.
+The geometric free fun font Quarz 974 takes its inspiration from simple lines and triangles.
 This has resulted in a jagged, spiky font that has a lot of fun translating different word forms into its signature style.
 It's only composed of capitals and numbers, but this makes it the perfect eye-catching choice for posters and logos.
-Download it for £29.99.

 When it came to designing Duke, creator James T Edmondson was inspired by the signage for the Cup & Saucer luncheonette in New York.
 Available as a pay-what-you-want font for personal use (or from $30 for a commercial license) Duke includes three layers: fill, shadow, and fill plus shadow.
 You can even try out Duke on the Lost Type site to see how you like it.